BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/07/index.md

 <img src="fig-7_10.png" alt="fig-7_10" style="zoom:70%;" class="image center" />

 Notice the “pin#” and “status” pieces on the right side of this block.
 The “pin#” setting allows you to specify the pin that you want to control.
 The “status” setting allows you to turn your pin on and off.
 Be default the “pin#” is set to 1.
 Because our LED circuit is connected to Pin 13, we need to change it to 13.
+Follow these instructions:

 1. Click on the “1”
 2. Replace “1” with “13” by typing it in.